-- To provide a safe environment within which children can learn and flourish. - To provide an environment in which all adults recognise that safeguarding and ensuring children and young people's welfare is everyone's responsibility. - To ensure that all children and young people will feel safe, secure, valued and respected, and feel confident to approach adults if they are in difficulties and that adults will, at all times, consider what is in the best interests of the child. - To consider that children may not feel ready, or know how to tell someone they are being abused, exploited or neglected, and/or they might not recognise their experiences as harmful. - To recognise that children may feel embarrassed, humiliated or threatened due to their vulnerability, disability, sexual orientation and/or language barriers.
-None of this should stop staff from having a 'professional curiosity' and speaking to the designated safeguarding lead. - To raise the awareness of all leaders, teaching and non-teaching staff, volunteers and visitors of the need to safeguard children both offline and online. - To raise awareness of leaders, teaching and non-teaching staff responsibilities in identifying and reporting possible cases of abuse.
+- To provide a safe environment within which children can learn and flourish. - To provide an environment in which all adults recognise that safeguarding and ensuring children and young people's welfare is everyone's responsibility. - To ensure that all children and young people will feel safe, secure, valued and respected, and feel confident to approach adults if they are in difficulties and that adults will, at all times, consider what is in the best interests of the child. - To raise the awareness of all leaders, teaching and non-teaching staff, volunteers and visitors of the need to safeguard children and of their responsibilities in identifying and reporting possible cases of abuse.